Near-optimal entanglement-communication tradeoffs for remote state preparation: Introduction

 In order to derive a lower bound on $H_{\min}^\eps(A)_\sigma$, we need to control the Schmidt spectrum of the initial shared state $\ket{\sigma}^{AB}$.
 The correctness condition of the protocol only tells us about the state of one of Bob's registers at the end of the protocol, so we need to connect the spectrum of the initial state $\sigma$ of the protocol to the spectrum of ensemble of final states $(p(c|P), \chi_{P,c})$ for each possible message $c$ Alice can send to Bob.
 Here $p(c|P)$ is the probability of the message $c$ when Alice's input is $P$, and $\chi_{P,c}$ is the final state of the protocol for this input and message.
 We can connect the spectrum of $\sigma$ to the spectrum of this ensemble via the well-known result in \cite{NielsenVidal2001}, which says that since the transformation is done via LOCC, the Schmidt spectrum of $\sigma$ must be majorized by the ensemble average of the Schmidt spectra of $\chi_{P,c}$.

 Moreover, we need to make use of the fact that the marginals of $\chi_{P,c}$ on Bob's target register are on average (over $c$ and $P$) close to $\frac{P}{k}$.
-We'll do this by employing the trick used to distill entanglement from a teleportation protocol: we'll run the protocol in superposition over Alice's input $P$, though this superposition will be over all of $G(d,k)$ instead of just a basis.\footnote{For technical reasons, we actually need to do a finite version of this infinite superposition.} This will let us compare the spectrum of $\sigma$ to the spectrum of the ensemble $(p(c), \rho_c)$, where $\rho_c$ the state $\chi_{P,c}$ on Bob's register averaged over $P$ from the Haar measure in $G(d,k)$ conditioned on the message being $c$.
+We'll do this by employing the trick used to distill entanglement from a teleportation protocol: we'll run the protocol in superposition over Alice's input $P$, though this superposition will be over all of $G(d,k)$ instead of just a basis.\footnote{For technical reasons, we actually need to do a finite version of this infinite superposition.} This will let us compare the spectrum of $\sigma$ to the spectrum of the ensemble $(p(c), \rho_c)$, where $\rho_c$ is the expected value of $\chi_{P,c}$ with $P$ drawn from the Haar measure in $G(d,k)$ conditioned on the message being $c$.
 This is because the reduced state on Bob's side for message $c$ actually is $\rho_c$ in the superposition protocol.
 These states are much easier to handle than the $\chi_{P,c}$ states for arbitrary $P$.